-With rideshare services, new drivers drive their own car and must also complete a background check as well.
+With rideshare services, new drivers use their own car but must also complete a background check as well.
 According to the same the Cato Institute study, drivers are cleared by either Hirease or SterlingBackcheck, which screen drivers for felony convictions over the past seven years.
 In addition, drivers must also have their vehicles inspected prior to entering service.

 Incidents Involving Drivers